0xMati/Tech-Blog/Entra ID/Authentication/Cloud Kerberos Trust in Disconnected forest.md

 ---
-title: "Lab: Playing with Cloud Kerberos Trust in a Disconnected Forest – **Work in Progress**"
+title: "Lab: Playing with Cloud Kerberos Trust in a Disconnected Forest"
 date: 2025-05-20
 ---